Documentation

 Nftables Plugin

-This plugin gathers packets and bytes counters for rules within Linux’s nftables firewall.
+This plugin gathers packets and bytes counters for rules within Linux’s nftables firewall, as well as set element counts.

 Introduced in: Telegraf v1.37.0 Tags: network, system OS support: linux